Four security officers were killed and five others were wounded when a suicide bomber detonated his vest outside one of Islam's holiest sites.

 Several cars caught fire and thick plumes of black smoke were seen rising from the site of the explosion as thousands of worshippers crowded the streets around the mosque.

-No group has yet claimed responsibility for any of the attacks.
+There was no indication of the number of casualties and no group has claimed responsibility for any of the attacks.

 Altayeb Osama, a 25-year old Sudanese visitor to Medina and resident of Abu Dhabi, said he heard two large booms about a minute apart as he was heading toward the mosque for sunset prayers.